Ketamine and Esketamine: Comparing Treatments for Depression

 By Ketamine Clinics Los Angeles | June 8th, 2022 | Categories: Ketamine Infusion Therapy

-March 5, 2019, the FDA approved esketamine CIII nasal spray as a “new option” for treatment-resistant depression under the brand name SPRAVATO®.
-This led many to ask a question that is as common today in 2022 as it was 3 years ago; “what is esketamine?”
-Equally common is individuals’ desire to understand the differences of ketamine vs. esketamine and what that means in relation to available depression treatments.
+On March 5, 2019, the FDA approved esketamine CIII nasal spray as a “new option” for treatment-resistant depression under the brand name SPRAVATO®.
+This has led many to ask, “What is esketamine?”
+Equally common is the desire to understand the differences between ketamine vs. esketamine and what that means for available depression treatments.

-Esketamine AKA “S-ketamine” is literally one part of ketamine — which has a 52+ year history as a safe, effective, fast-acting anesthetic and analgesic used in human and veterinary medicine.
+Esketamine, commonly referred to as “S-ketamine,” constitutes one part of ketamine, which has a 52+ year history as a safe, effective, and fast-acting anesthetic and analgesic used in both human and veterinary medicine.
 Ketamine was approved by the FDA in 1970.
-For the last 22 years, IV infusions of ketamine have become increasingly common as one of the fastest-acting and most effective ways to treat depression, suicidal ideation, and other mental health conditions.
-Since IV ketamine is an old, generic drug with an expired patent, pharmaceutical companies sought to create a variation of it that could be patented for profitability.
-Enter stage left esketamine the ketamine nasal spray, aka Spravato.
-While the two are very much the same substance, there are some significant differences, primarily in the route of administration (ROA), which means the way the medicine is taken.
-Understanding how they differ as depression treatment options is crucial.
-Here are some of the FAQs to help you understand the differences of ketamine vs. esketamine.
+For the last 22 years, IV infusions of ketamine, also known as IV ketamine therapy, have become increasingly common as one of the fastest-acting and most effective ways to treat depression, suicidal ideation, and other mental health conditions.
+Since ketamine is an old, generic drug with an expired patent, pharmaceutical companies sought to create a variation that could be patented for profitability, hence the introduction of esketamine, the ketamine nasal spray.

 Ketamine vs. Esketamine